greenelab/cimr-d/doc/contributing.md

 * build (in the yaml file)

-We strongly recommend that the file(s) are uploaded to an archive service such as [Zenodo](https://zenodo.org).
+We strongly recommend that the file(s) be uploaded to an archive service such as [Zenodo](https://zenodo.org).
 This ensures that all steps involving processing and remapping of the files are reproducible by others.
 In rare cases, we may accept Google Drive share links,